Project Partner FAQs

 CivicSpark is a great resource to leverage for outside funding.
 Because of its flexible design, there is an opportunity to focus the service on a suite of projects that align with available resources.
 For example, a community foundation might support a community plan or assessment.
 Local utilities might support a public utility, electricity or power-focused project.
 If there is an open RFP for related work, CivicSpark could be built into responses as a supporting mechanism for completing the project.

-We can accept your application and engage with you on a tentative basis, but we also have to fill our cohort and will prioritize those organizations that have funding secured.
+It is OK if you do not have funding secured at the time of application, but our preference is that it is secured by the time of the service year.
+We still can accept your application and engage with you on a tentative basis, but we also have to fill our cohort and will prioritize those organizations that have funding secured by the time the service year starts.

 No. While CivicSpark Fellows are allowed a limited number of hours to support grant writing and fundraising for partners as part of their project work, AmeriCorps regulations prohibit direct fundraising for the program itself.
 CivicSpark Fellows are allowed to help local agencies identify possible future funding sources though (no more than ~120 hours, or 10% of their project time), and work completed by CivicSpark Fellows may be used to better prepare an agency to access existing funding sources.

 It depends.
 AmeriCorps has a policy of deferring to other federal agencies with regard to commingling of federal funds.
-If the funding agency approves the use of funds for AmeriCorps, it is allowable.
 Please contact us if you have questions about the use of federal funds as match.

 No. CivicSpark Fellows are covered by the CivicSpark insurance.